Types of Wrenches- Useful Guide

 Wrench Definition

-A wrench (also called spanner) is one of the most common tools used to tighten and loosen nuts and bolts.
+A wrench (also called a spanner) is one of the most common tools used to tighten and loosen nuts and bolts.
 Typically wrenches are designed by following the laws of physics.
-By applying torque, it provides grip and mechanical advantage to turn fasteners.
+By applying torque, it provides a grip and mechanical advantage to turn fasteners.
 Professionals already know, but we said it for newbies.

 Wenches come in various styles.
 Some are very common to accomplish any home improvement job while some are specialized to handle the specific task.
 They differ from each other regarding shape, angles, and offsets.
 Usually, wrenches feature Chromium-vanadium alloy construction.
 The chrome-plated finish is easy to clean and resist corrosion.

-10 Types of Wrenches, Their Features and Uses
+10 Types of Wrenches-Their Features and Uses

 Need a little help?